-"The Gourd Parch Affair" or "The Llewellyn Conspiracy"
+"The Gourd Patch Affair" or "The Llewellyn Conspiracy"

 The following information is from the North Carolina Historical & Genealogical Register